 This is the first installment of our new series, Demystifying IT for the SMB.
 Over the course of this series we’ll share some of the key factors we see as central to IT success in the small-medium business world.
 We’ll give insights from our real-world experiences with companies who are doing it well — to the benefit of their day-to-day operations, and their bottom line.

 Part 1: IT Maturity

 How does my business measure up in IT world?
 Small, medium, or large business – what am I?

-For example, where technologies like SharePoint used to be so expensive that they were only feasible for enterprise-level organizations, now services like Office 365 have made the benefits of SharePoint Online affordable and accessible to much smaller companies.
+Technologically, the lines between big businesses and small ones have blurred somewhat in recent years.
+While many technologies used to be so expensive that they were only feasible for enterprise-level organizations, now cloud-based services like Office 365 have made the benefits of Exchange Online, Teams, and SharePoint affordable and accessible to much smaller companies.

 Over the years, we’ve worked with a wide range of clients across many industries, and have come up with a few key questions that help determine where a company currently lives on the IT Maturity spectrum: